 - Buffer Size: The Buffer Size field identifies the total amount of data available according to the data volume calculation procedure in TSs 38.322 [3] and 38.323 [4] across all logical channels of a logical channel group after the MAC PDU has been built (i.e. after the logical channel prioritization procedure, which may result the value of the Buffer Size field to zero).
 The amount of data is indicated in number of bytes.
 The size of the RLC headers and MAC subheaders are not considered in the buffer size computation.
 The length of this field for the Short BSR format and the Short Truncated BSR format is 5 bits.
-The length of this field for the Long BSR format and the Long Truncated BSR format is 8 bits.
+The length of this field for the Extended Short BSR format and the Extended Short Truncated BSR format is 8 bits.
+The length of this field for the Long BSR format, the Long Truncated BSR format, the Extended Long BSR format, and the Extended Long Truncated format is 8 bits.
 The values for the 5-bit and 8-bit Buffer Size fields are shown in Tables 6.1.3.1-1 and 6.1.3.1-2, respectively.
-For the Long BSR format and the Long Truncated BSR format, the Buffer Size fields are included in ascending order based on the LCGi.
-For the Long Truncated BSR format the number of Buffer Size fields included is maximised, while not exceeding the number of padding bits.
-For the Pre-emptive BSR format, the Buffer Size field identifies the total amount of the data expected to arrive at the IAB-MT of the node where the Pre-emptive BSR is triggered and does not include the volume of data currently available in the IAB-MT.
+For the Long BSR format, the Long Truncated BSR format, the Extended Long BSR format, and the Extended Long Truncated format, the Buffer Size fields are included in ascending order based on the LCGi.
+For the Long Truncated BSR format and the Extended Long Truncated format the number of Buffer Size fields included is maximised, while not exceeding the number of padding bits.
+For the Pre-emptive BSR format and the Extended Pre-emptive BSR format, the Buffer Size field identifies the total amount of the data expected to arrive at the IAB-MT of the node where the Pre-emptive BSR/Extended Pre-emptive BSR is triggered and does not include the volume of data currently available in the IAB-MT.
 Pre-emptive BSR format is identical to the Long BSR format.
+Extended Pre-emptive BSR format is identical to the Extended Long BSR format.

 NOTE 1: For the Pre-emptive BSR, if configured, the LCGs to be reported, the expected data volume calculation, the exact time to report Pre-emptive BSR and the associated LCH are left to implementation.